anil-adepu/OpticDisc-Segmentation-with-Mathematical-Morphology/README.md

 # OpticDisc Segmentation with Mathematical Morphology

-**Code for IEEE_06408254 "Automatic Detection of Optic Disc Based on PCA and Mathematical Morphology -- IEEE TRANSACTIONS ON MEDICAL IMAGING, VOL. 32, NO. 4, APRIL 2013"**
+**Code for IEEE_paper_06408254(["Automatic Detection of Optic Disc Based on PCA and Mathematical Morphology -- IEEE TRANSACTIONS ON MEDICAL IMAGING, VOL. 32, NO. 4, APRIL 2013"](http://pgembeddedsystems.com/securelogin/upload/project/IEEE/29/PG2013IP002/3.pdf)) **

 1. The code is based on: *openCV + PIL + scipy*